 Fields of study must relate to rehabilitation but are not limited to any particular discipline.
 Acceptable programs include Engineering, Social Work, Psychology, Medicine, Physical and Occupational Therapy, Kinesiology, Recreation and Music Therapy, Nutrition, Pharmacology, Speech-Language Pathology, Biostatistics, Chemistry, Physics, Telecommunications, Architecture, and Public Policy and Administration.

 "Creating opportunities so people can succeed and reach their full potential is something we value at TD.
 We are proud to support the TD Graduate Scholarship for People with Disabilities, helping remove barriers to inclusion in education and research.
-Engaging people living with disabilities in programs like these will create a more equitable and accessible future for everyone," said Paul Clark, President, TD Direct Investing and Executive Vice President, TD Bank Group.
+Engaging people living with disabilities in programs like these will create a more equitable and accessible future for everyone," said Alicia Rose, Associate Vice President, Social Impact, Sustainability & Corporate Citizenship.